PFAS Exposure Risk Calculator

 Key Assumptions and Limitations

-• Average daily intake only: The calculation uses your typical daily volume of drinking water.
-It does not distinguish between short-term peaks and long-term averages, and it does not address acute (very short-term) exposures.
+- Average daily intake only: The estimate uses a typical daily water volume.
+It does not distinguish between short-term peaks and long-term averages.

-• No body burden modeling: PFAS can persist in the body for years.
-This calculator estimates daily intake only; it does not model how PFAS accumulate or are eliminated over time, nor does it estimate blood or tissue concentrations.
+- No body-burden modeling: PFAS can persist in the body for years.
+The calculator estimates intake, not accumulation, elimination, blood concentration, or tissue concentration.

-• Example reference dose: The RfD value of 0.02 ng/kg/day is used here as an example, based on recent toxicological assessments for highly scrutinized PFAS.
-Regulatory agencies may publish different numbers, and those values may change as new data emerge.
+- Example reference dose: The RfD value of 0.02 ng/kg/day is included for illustration.
+Different agencies may publish different numbers, and those numbers may change as evidence evolves.

 Comparison: What the Calculator Covers vs. Real-World Risk